seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **SCARUS**
 Let us score their backs,
-And snatch ’em up, as we take hares, behind:
+And snatch 'em up, as we take hares, behind:
-’Tis sport to maul a runner.
+'Tis sport to maul a runner.

 **MARK ANTONY**
 I will reward thee